ColaNut/CapaReal/README.md

 01/03: The electrode parameters are stored in UpElectrode.m, DwnElectrode.m, plotMap.m and plotYZ.m.

 01/15: Need to build up the table to check SegMed: the two adjacent face (tetrahedran) should has the same medium value.

+01/17: 1.
+Need to reconsider the convection flags in bio-heat equation to make sense with the temperature distribution.

+       2. Since octantCube.m was cylinder-based model, it fails occasionally in the boundary of sphere or ellipsoid.
+       Hence, a more accurate segment detection algorithm is needed.

+       3. Since the original code was a fast developed version, it was un-extendable somewhat.
+       And the medical important part: the ribs and bones were no incorporated in this model.
+       If these two items will to be considered, the corresponding narrow gap bwtween two boundary points will cause extra effort in detecting the segment value,

+       4. In conclusion, the development was suspended temporarily.